craigyjp/MIDI-Master-Clock/README.md

 - CV out 1/8, 1/4, 1/2 and 1/1 beats with start and stop
 - Adjustable CV duty cycle from 1 to 90%
 - Midi clock out with start and stop
+- Reset button with pulse out and MIDI song position.
 - Easy to read I2C 128x32 OLED Display

 Tested with MIDI-OX, Pocket Operator Arcade and Arduino Uno/Nano.